onecrayon/api.ashes.live/README.md

 to get working consistently without requiring rebuiding the API with every poetry change.)

 **Please note:** you *must* run your make commands in an external shell!
-The VSCode Terminal will provide you access to the equivalent of `make shell`, but running the standard make commands there will result in Docker-in-Docker, which is not desirable in this instance.
+The VSCode Terminal in your attached container window will provide you access to the equivalent of `make shell`, but running the standard make commands there will result in Docker-in-Docker, which is not desirable in this instance.

 ### Update core tools